 - Keep the boom pole mic as close to the sound source as possible without becoming visible in the camera frame.

-- To ensure that the pole of the microphone is pointed at the audio source of the sound, turn it gently.
+- To ensure that the pole of the mic is pointed at the audio source of the sound, turn it gently.

-- If you are the boom operator who holds the microphone in place, take breaks and stretch as often as you can.
+- If you are the boom operator who holds the mic in place, take breaks and stretch as often as you can.

-A stationary boom microphone setup is commonly used in studios, especially to hold overhead drum mics.
+A stationary microphone setup is commonly used in studios, especially to hold overhead drum mics.

 This application isn’t what we would consider a boom mic, but a microphone mounted on a boom stand.